Our Mental Health & Wellness Team

 When not counseling others or at the gym, Ashley enjoys horseback riding, hiking, making art, and spending time with her kitten, Juniper.Ashley works with children, teens ann available for both in-person and virtual telehealth appointments.

-Ashton works with children, teens, young adults and families.
+Ashton works with children, teens, adults and families.

 Priya is a licensed clinical social worker and holds two master level degrees in Social Work and in Human Services.
 She has an elementary ed teaching background and specializes in assisting clients through a strength-based and humanistic approach.
 Her therapeutic techniques include motivational interviewing, CBT, DBT, and Mindfulness.
 With a focus on trauma, grief, depression, anxiety, health anxiety, ADHD, substance use/addiction, bipolar disorder, and schizophrenia, she brings extensive experience to the counseling practice.
 Additionally, Priya is well-versed in couples counseling and aiding individuals with dual diagnoses.
 Dedicated to enhancing mental health and making a positive impact, she is committed to guiding individuals and couples to improved well-being.